Resident Life in Detroit

 The western suburbs of Dearborn, Livonia, Plymouth, Farmington Hills, West Bloomfield, and Birmingham are where most of our faculty live, and boast some of the biggest homes and best schools in the state.
 Dearborn has the largest Middle Eastern population in all of the US, lending it an interesting cultural flair and making it really easy to find Middle Eastern food.
 Places are often more expensive here, but the commute to Henry Ford Hospital can be a bit further: 20-40 mins.

 The eastern suburbs of Grosse Pointe are also generally upscale with excellent schools.
 Commutes would be similar to the western suburbs, maybe a bit longer if you go to the more middle class areas of Sterling Heights, Warren, and Clinton Township to the north.
-One of our faculty lives in GP.
+Two of our faculty live in GP.

 Henry Ford Hospital also has a limited number of apartments next to the hospital available.
 These are quite affordable (month to month leases are available) and couldn’t be closer.
 They lack some charm and the overall walkability is quite low.